routeallthings/Network-Documentation-Automation/README.md

 ## Getting Started

-Look at the example files.
-In the XLSX spreadsheet, the columns are treated as separate datasets.
-The rows do not need to align.
+You need to download and add configuraiton information into the included XLSX file.
+This data is what the script uses to run.

 Step 1.
-Fill in the data according to the column header.
-Use the interface name (vlan 20) for all source interfaces.
+Install Python 2.7
 Step 2.
-Run the Python script and specify the output folder.
+Install Git
 Step 3.
+Install Graphviz
+Step 4.
+Add a PATH variable pointing to the BIN folder for Graphviz Step 5.
+Fill in the XLSX spreadsheet
-Run and profit
+Step 6.
+Run the script and reference the files

 Report any issues to my email and I will get them fixed.